Deadpool 2 is directed by David Leitch. The film stars Ryan Reynolds and Josh Brolin.

 Deadpool 2 is a strong sequel that, thankfully, isn’t a mere retread of the first movie.
 Even if a few elements are a bit overblown and drawn out, the Merc with a Mouth is back with a vengeance here, doing what he does best, still portrayed brilliantly by Ryan Reynolds.
 The film earns its R rating, so leave the kids at home, and stay home with them if you’re easily offended.
 If you’re anyone else, though, it comes strongly recommended.

-Note to moviegoers: The film includes a number of mid-credits scenes, but not a post-credits scene.
+Note to moviegoers: The film includes a number of mid-credits scenes, but not a post-credits scene (unless you're watching the director's cut on a home format).

 Rating: Three out of four stars.